sido-meet/D-Schema/README.md

 - `d_schema/structures.py`: Defines the `dataclass` structures that represent the database schema in a vendor-neutral format.
 - `d_schema/db_parser.py`: Contains the `DatabaseParser` class, which connects to the database, extracts the schema, and populates the `dataclass` structures.
-- `d_schema/schema_generator.py`: Contains the `SchemaGenerator` class, which takes the populated `dataclass` structures and generates the final schema string.
+- `d_schema/generators/`: A package directory containing the schema generator plugins.
+Each subdirectory is a self-contained plugin for a specific schema format (e.g., `ddl_schema`, `m_schema`).
+  - `base_generator.py`: Defines the `BaseGenerator` abstract class that all plugins must inherit from.
-- `d_schema/main.py`: The command-line interface that ties everything together.
+- `d_schema/main.py`: The command-line interface that dynamically discovers and runs the generator plugins.

 ## Installation